© Crown copyright 2022

 1. Sovereign Grant

 The Sovereign Grant Act 2011 came into effect on 1 April 2012.
 It sets the single grant supporting the monarch’s official business, enabling The Queen to discharge her duties as Head of State.
-It meets the central staff costs and running expenses of Her Majesty’s official household – such things as official receptions, investitures, garden parties and so on.
+It meets the central staff costs and running expenses of Her Majesty’s official household – including official receptions, investitures and garden parties.
 It also covers maintenance of the Royal Palaces in England and the cost of travel to carry out royal engagements such as opening buildings and other royal visits.

-In exchange for this public support, The Queen surrenders the revenue from the Crown Estate to the government which for 2012-13 was £252.6 million.
-The Sovereign Grant for 2014-15 is £37.9 million.
+In exchange for this public support, The Queen surrenders the revenue from The Crown Estate to the government.
+Over the last ten years, the revenue paid to the Exchequer is £3 billion for public spending.

 2. Determination of the Sovereign Grant

-Normally the size of Sovereign Grant for a given year is equal to a prescribed proportion (initially 15%) of the Crown Estate’s profit for the financial year two years prior.
-This means that the grant can be set firmly at the beginning of each financial year, eg the grant for 2013-14 is linked to the Crown Estate profit for 2011-12.
+Normally the size of Sovereign Grant for a given year is equal to a prescribed proportion (initially 15% and since 2017/18 25%) of The Crown Estate’s profit for the financial year two years prior to the year in question.
+This means that the Grant can be set firmly at the beginning of each financial year, Under the requirements of the Sovereign Grant Act 2011, in the event of a reduction in The Crown Estate’s profits in the reference year as in 2020- 21, the Sovereign Grant is set at the same level as the previous year.

-The Crown Estate’s audited accounts are published in the summer.
-At the time of the Autumn Statement, the Royal Trustees (the Prime Minister, the Chancellor of the Exchequer and the Keeper of the Privy Purse) publish a formal report recommending the amount of the Sovereign Grant for the next financial year based on the formula described above.
+The Royal Trustees (the Prime Minister, the Chancellor of the Exchequer and the Keeper of the Privy Purse) prepare a formal report recommending the amount of the Sovereign Grant for the next financial year based on the formula described above.
+This report has to be published as soon as practicable after the Sovereign Grant and The Crown Estate Accounts for that year have been published.

 If the whole of the Sovereign Grant is not spent in a given year, the surplus is paid into a Reserve Fund, controlled by the Royal Trustees.
-The amount that may accumulate in the Reserve Fund is capped at about 50% of the audited net relevant resources for that year.
-To prevent the reserve rising above this level, the Royal Trustees have the power to set a lower level of Sovereign Grant than the formula would generate.
+The amount that may accumulate in the Reserve Fund is limited in line with the provisions set out in the Sovereign Grant Act 2011.
+This gives the Royal Trustees the power to set a lower level of Sovereign Grant than the formula would otherwise generate.

 4. Review of the formula for Sovereign Grant